elsawy269/ms-task_managment/README.md

 - Simplified complexity by adhering to Clean Architecture principles, ensuring scalability and maintainability.

 Simplified architecture by using SOA, avoiding complexity I can work with other architectures

-## Advertise for Job/Work Contract

-I am open to a good job or work contract.
-You can contact me directly my email ([elsawy269@gmail.com](mailto:elsawy269@gmail.com "elsawy269@gmail.com)) or you can download my CV from my personal [website]([https://maitraysuthar.github.io/portfolio/](https://www.linkedin.com/in/mohamed-elsawy-5847a7b9/)).

-## Buy me a Coffee

 ## Features